kelseyjo959/aws-solutions-architect/identity-access-management/README.md

 * **Policies** - Are **JSON documents** that give the permissions for users, groups, and roles to interact with each other.

 * Policies applied to a Group with Users will cascade downwards

+* SAML Federation can be used to use authorization credentials like Microsoft Active Directory

 > *Up Next*: [**IAM Notes**](./notes.md)